Fast coherent control of an NV- spin ensemble using a KTaO3 dielectric resonator at cryogenic temperatures: Appendix

 \subsection{Samples, apparatus and methods}

 A $\langle100\rangle$-oriented, $2.6\times2.6\times0.25$~mm$^3$ diamond sample, grown by chemical vapour deposition \cite{E6}, and containing a dilute \nv ensemble, is used to probe the MW field strength and distribution of the resonator.
-The approximate concentration of \nv was measured as $\sim4.6$~ppb by comparing the photoluminescence intensity under 520~nm excitation against a sample with a known \nv concentration.
-The resonator structure is arranged out of two $1.8\times1.8\times0.5$~mm$^3$ \ktao prisms, with the diamond sample sandwiched in between, and is designed to resonate at approximately 2.7~GHz at 4~K. This sandwich arrangement is similar to a split cylindrical dielectric resonator \cite{Janezic1999}, and helps to create a more homogeneous field distribution along the z-axis as confirmed by simulations (see Figs.~\ref{fig:all_hfield} and \ref{fig:laser_bfield}b).
+The \nv density was estimated based on comparing the photoluminescence intensity under 520~nm excitation against a sample with a known \nv density.
+The resonator structure is arranged out of two $1.8\times1.8\times0.5$~mm$^3$ \ktao prisms (manufactured by AWI Industries), with the diamond sample sandwiched in between, and is designed to resonate at approximately 2.7~GHz at 4~K. This sandwich arrangement is similar to a split cylindrical dielectric resonator \cite{Janezic1999}, and helps to create a more homogeneous field distribution along the z-axis as confirmed by simulations [see Figs.~\ref{fig:all_hfield} and \ref{fig:laser_bfield}(b)].
 Three sapphire spacers of 0.5~mm thickness are used to distance the resonators from the conductive surface of the sample stage.
-The sample stack is mounted on top of an Attocube sample stage which allows positioning of the sample stack along the x-, y- and z-axis.
-A photo of the sample stack is shown in Fig.~\ref{fig:sample_stack}a.
+The sample stack is held together with a minimal amount of vacuum grease on the sides and is mounted on top of an Attocube sample stage which allows positioning of the sample stack along the x-, y- and z-axis.
+A photo of the sample stack is shown in Fig.~\ref{fig:sample_stack}(a).
+The sapphire spacers reduce MW losses in the dielectric resonator by physically separating the resonator from the conductive surface of the sample stage.
+It may be noted that the presence of the sapphire spacers may negatively impact the thermal conduction of heat away from the sample stack diamond and dielectric resonator samples.
+The optimum thickness of the spacers can be found from a suitable simulation model.

-The resonator is excited using a coaxial loop antenna that is positioned $\sim 1.5$~mm above the resonator stack (see Fig.~\ref{fig:sample_stack}b).
-The coupling strength to the coaxial loop antenna can be modified by adjusting the sample z-position with the Attocube stage.
-Appropriate coupling to the resonator is ensured by measuring the input port reflection parameter ($S_{11}$) of the antenna using a vector network analyser (VNA).
+The resonator is excited using a coaxial loop coupler that is positioned $\sim 1.5$~mm above the resonator stack [see Fig.~\ref{fig:sample_stack}(b)].
+The coupling strength to the coaxial loop coupler can be modified by adjusting the sample z-position with the Attocube stage.
+Appropriate coupling to the resonator is ensured by measuring the input port reflection parameter ($S_{11}$) of the loop coupler using a vector network analyser (VNA).
 At room temperature, we measure the expected reflection dip at $11.2$~GHz due to the much lower permittivity $\epsilon_{\rm r}$ at this temperature.
-Fig.~\ref{fig:coupling_regimes}a shows a measurement at critical coupling.
-At 4~K, the resonance shifts to $\sim2.7$~GHz, and we demonstrate the various coupling regimes measured with the VNA in Fig.~\ref{fig:coupling_regimes}b.
+Fig.~\ref{fig:coupling_regimes}(a) shows a measurement at critical coupling.
+At 4~K, the resonance shifts to $\sim2.7$~GHz, and we demonstrate the various coupling regimes measured with the VNA in Fig.~\ref{fig:coupling_regimes}(b).